 Prior to booking an immunization visit, it is important to review any potential contraindications.
 These are defined by the manufacturers.

 It will be important to provide patients with information and the opportunity to ask questions prior to the immunization appointment.

 It is also very helpful to clarify for patients that the immunization clinic is not a place to bring up other issues, medication renewals, etc. Discussion of other issues should be scheduled at another time.

 You can use the What to Expect Handout as a guide for this part of the visit.

 If you are doing the pre-visit with patients, this is the key moment to review consent.
 If verbal consent is sufficient, document when you have had this discussion.
 If written consent is required, this can be shared electronically with patients who can receive an electronic document.
 (See Prepare for your Immunization Clinic for consent requirements)

 For patients who are eligible and have been prioritized, their immunization will need to be booked.
 The specific scheduling will depend on clinic capacity and flow (use a calculator in Determine Your Capacity), including some additional patients waitlisted in case you have extra vaccine or no-shows (often 20%).

-Where appropriate try to group immunization appointments by households.
+Where appropriate, try to group immunization appointments by household.